-The array antenna model adopted by 3GPP in TR 38.803 [29] creates the composite pattern as a multiplication between the element factor (or sub-array element factor) and array factor.
-The array antenna model was first introduced in TR 37.840 [26] in the early days of AAS for BS.
+The array antenna model adopted by 3GPP in previous studies creates the composite pattern as a multiplication between the element factor (or sub-array element factor) and array factor.
+The array antenna model was first introduced in the early days of AAS for BS.
 Based on the antenna model, the average radiation pattern produced by an array antenna was evaluated and an analytical expression for the average radiation pattern was established.